shaqi-dev/react-gameofthrones-database-app/README.md

-# React-GoT-DB-app
+# React Game Of Thrones database app

-React practice project
+Project to learn how to build a database app with React.